Malaysia central bank holds rate amid subdued inflation

 "The statement is neutral and we expect them to keep rates on hold for the rest of the year," said Jonathan Koh, an economist at Standard Chartered Plc in Singapore.
 "The focus will be more on growth rather than inflation, and there is increasing risk that the central bank may potentially cut rates."

-Economists are also closely looking at what steps Finance Minister Lim Guan Eng will take to cut debt and liabilities that exceed 1 trillion ringgit (S$332.7 billion) and how the government will raise enough revenue to keep the budget deficit under control.
+Economists are also closely looking at what steps Finance Minister Lim Guan Eng will take to cut debt and liabilities that exceed RM1 trillion (S$332.7 billion) and how the government will raise enough revenue to keep the budget deficit under control.

 "The impact of the changes in the consumption tax policy on headline inflation will be transitory and lapse towards the end of 2019," the central bank said.
 "Underlying inflation is nevertheless expected to remain relatively stable."